VirtualFab/ESP32-Nativity-Scene-Dimmer/README.md

 Being a single item project, board hardware POC has been initially realized on a breadboard and then the final circuit has been realized on a prototype PCB board.

 TODO: Schematics

+#### RemoteXY support
+Added RemoteXY panel to turn on/off and choose animation and brightness